eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tcp.rst

   * - |TCPTransportDescriptor::listening_ports-api|
     - ``vector<uint16_t>``
     - Empty vector
     - List of ports to listen as *server*.
+If a port is set to 0, an available port will be automatically assigned.
   * - |TCPTransportDescriptor::keep_alive_frequency_ms-api|
     - ``uint32_t``
     - 5000